Student Spotlight: Michelle Nguyen

 Nguyen would love to help kids like her receive an education someday.
 “I want to be in charge of an organization that’s able to give kids the opportunity of education,” said Nguyen.

 She enjoys the moments when she’s tutoring and students finally understand the concept.

 “If I can help someone else benefit in a way that they couldn’t before that’s fulfilling to me.
 That makes me feel good about myself.
 Like when I’m tutoring someone and they just don’t get anything that’s going on and all of the sudden it clicks with them,” explained Nguyen.

-Nguyen will attend UND in the spring semester and hopes to go to the London School of Economics in the summer of 2019.
-After that, Nguyen hopes to have one, or two internships before she graduates from UND.
+Nguyen will attend UND in the fall semester and hopes to have one, or two internships before she graduates from UND.
 Nguyen hopes to get an internship in D.C. with the help of Kelly Boyer, her mentor from the Mentor Program through the Pancratz Center.

 One of her biggest interests would be to intern in a congressional office.
 Otherwise, she would also be interested in interning for the department of education, somewhere in economics, or maybe with a non-profit.
 For students like Michelle, UND offers many scholarship opportunities, as well as internships and events to take part in.